-Slow Cooker Saturdays
+Slow Cooker Days

-Looking for a potluck idea for Memorial Day or the 4th of July?
-Corn on the cob in the slow cooker??
-YES!!
-This is one of the easiest slow cooker recipes ever, like making “baked” potatoes in the crock-pot.
-So easy!!
-It doesn’t even require water!
-The moisture in the corn covered with the foil helps cook it.
+Cooking corn on the cob in the slow cooker doesn’t even require water!
+The water already present in the corn helps cook the corn and helps the corn stay moist.
 I love that you don’t have to hang over a boiling pot of hot water or that you aren’t threaten to be scorched over a barbeque grill.
 I let my husband do that!
-I love that you can just fix it, and forget it.
+I also love that you can just fix it, and forget it.
 And the slow cooker is so forgiving, give or take a few hours, and you are still good to go.

 I got a great helper in my Abbie-girl.

+Any Cougars out there?
 Gotta love the cougar blanket!
 We were enjoying the sun working outside.

 Ingredients

-- 6 corn on the cob (or more or less.
-6 fit nicely, broken in half in my 5.5 quart crock pot)
+- 6 corn on the cob or more or less.
+6 fit nicely, broken in half in my 5.5 quart crock pot

 - 1 T minced garlic